JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 The Great Movie Ride is reportedly scheduled for closure, and if you are visiting while it is still rolling, be sure to take the time to ride it.
 A trip through the Hollywood greats is the perfect way to take in the original aspects of this park.

 If you only have time to ride one thing in this park, it must be Toy Story Midway Mania.
 This ride is epic, bringing 3D gaming to a new level.
-The queuing line is fun, but a fastpass makes this ride so much better.
+The queuing area is fun, but a fastpass makes this ride so much better.

 Fantasmic is the Hollywood Studios closing show, and my son thinks it is the best thing in all Disney.
 When he first saw the show he was six years old and it was days after Christmas.
 He turned to me at the end of Fantasmic and said "Mickey Mouse has more magic than Santa Claus".
+To this day it is his favorite show.

 If you are going to eat at the park, be sure to get a Fantasmic Dinner Package for better seats.
-We have sat in the first 10 rows many times, and it really makes a difference.
+We have had incredible seats many times, and it really makes a difference to have the dining package in my opinion.

 ### Animal Kingdom